FAIMS/burial-mounds-web/README.md

 # Preprocessing
 Before auto generating record pages, ensure your data is well-formed for minimal hassle.
-A record should have a column that contains the UUID (unique identifer) for that record.
+A record should have a column that contains the unique identifer for that record.

 # Customization
 Before auto generating record pages, the user can customize the site.
 This section will discuss some customisations available to the user

 ## Editing Record pages template

-The record pages uses _\_layout/record.html_ as the template, to modify the template, please see the [Components of the Record page template section](#Components-of-the-Record-page-template)
+The record pages uses _\_layout/record.html_ as the template, to modify the template, please see the [Components of the Record page template section](#components-of-the-record-page-template)

 ## Merging two csv together
 A python script written in python3 have been provided to merge two csv file based on a key.